vdhooftcompmet/group-website/README.md

 7. **Run `./build.sh deploy`**

-    This command will trigger a deployment build.
+    This command will trigger a build for deployment.
 The static pages will be saved to `website/out`.
 The `website/out` folder is then pushed to your `<account_name>.github.io` (step 2) repository.
-After 5-10 minutes your website will be online at `https://<account_name>.github.io/`.
+After 5-10 minutes your website will be visible at `https://<account_name>.github.io/`.

 ---